Johnsonian gleanings

 I think we have a bone to pick with Google, but I am grateful for the Google doodle reminding us that today is the anniversary of the birth of Samuel Johnson.
 On the occasion of the 300th anniversary last year, Alan Jacobs offered the fine Books & Culture tribute “Man of sorrow.”

-I awakened to Johnson under the tutelage of Professor Jeffrey Hart, who required us to absorb Johnson’s great essay on Soame Jenyns’ Free Enquiry Into the Nature and Origin of Evil.
+I awakened to Johnson under the tutelage of Professor Jeffrey Hart, who required us to absorb Johnson’s great essay on Soame Jenyns’s Free Enquiry Into the Nature and Origin of Evil.
 Memory of Jenyns’s otherwise forgettable book lives on thanks to the explosion it triggered in Johnson.
 Johnson’s essay is available online in a form edited by Jack Lynch, a scholar of Johnson and eighteenth-century English literature.

 Johnson is one of the great literary figures of all time, though it took James Boswell to translate that greatness into the pages of a book, in what has to be the greatest biography ever written.
 Adam Sisman’s account of the writing of the biography is an entertaining companion to Boswell’s Life of Johnson.